vutran/grunt-biolerplate/README.md

 # Source Directories

-All working Stylus, JavaScript, and Image assets should be added to the `src` directory.
+All working stylesheets, scripts, and image assets should be added to the `src` directory.

 Upon building with `grunt`, the `src` directory will be compiled into the `assets` folder.

 	<PROJECT_ROOT>
     	assets/
-            components/
         	css/
         	images/
         	js/
+            vendor/
 		bower_components/
         grunt/
         node_modules/